Table of Contents

 - Attend biweekly lab meetings.
 Ask a lab member for the calendar invite with the video chat link.

 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
-These can be requested from Jason.
+These can be requested from Jason by sending him an email with your student ID number, TU Delft email address, and expected duration of access.
 Ask for a tour of the space from a current lab member before you start working there.

 - Request access to the lab's shared Google Drive from Jason.

-- We have the optional "Cheese for Thought" lunch every Thursday at 12:00, meet at the lab.
-This is a chance to discuss topics informally.
+- We have the optional "Cheese for Thought" lunch every Wednesday at 12:00, meet at the lab.
+This is a chance to discuss topics informally or have some good weather fun.

-- Every other week (opposite lab meeting weeks) we go for snacks and drinks in Delft on Fridays @ 17:00.
+- Every month we have a Friday afternoon lab tidying session at 16:30 and we go for snacks and drinks (Vrijmibo) in Delft on Fridays @ 17:00.

 - See the recommended reading list below for some reading materials to get you started.